jeanbarbier/jeanbarbier/index.md

 Few quotes I find particularly relevant:

-> If you can't explain it simply, you don't understand it well enough.
-Alber Einstein
+> If you can't explain it simply, you don't understand it well enough. -- Albert Einstein

-> An expert is a man who has made all the mistakes which can be made in a very narrow field.
-Niels Bohr
+> An expert is a man who has made all the mistakes which can be made in a very narrow field. -- Niels Bohr

-> Physics is like sex: sure, it may give some practical results, but that's not why we do it.
-Richard Feynman
+> Physics is like sex: sure, it may give some practical results, but that's not why we do it. -- Richard Feynman

 I addition to science, I also enjoy a lot electronic music ([some musical experiments from another life](https://soundcloud.com/junkosaur)), and pretty much any kind of mean to ride/glide fast on snow, water or air.
 I also love free diving.